 Adelaide Tracy (1857) (IV p19) shows two square windows in the north nave, now vanished, which look C17.
 Other post-Reformation work includes the white boarding of the small belfry, which is present on the Sharpe Collection drawing (1803).

-(image) Repairs in 1841 (ICBS) and a restoration in 1853 (Harrison p16),which have left no traces, (possibly they in fact refer to the same work) preceded the main one in 1861.
-The ICBS file gives the detail.
+Repairs in 1841 (ICBS) and a restoration in 1853 (Harrison p16),which have left no obvious traces (possibly they in fact refer to the same work), preceded the main one in 1861.
+The ICBS file gives the detail for the last.
 As regards the nave for which the parish was responsible, the Society as an exception waived its customary stipulation that an architect undertook the work.
 This was because the main landowner in the parish refused any contribution, so money was short and the builder, T Cane of Brighton, drew up the plans.
 He replaced most external stonework and added the north porch, with its re-used arch.
 A passing remark in a letter from the vicar to the ICBS suggests that E Christian was restoring the chancel simultaneously.
-However, the chancel roof is variously dated to 1898 (Langdon p275) or 1896 (Meads) – a nearly contemporary source (KD/S 1899) supports the later date.
+However, the chancel roof is variously dated to 1898 (Langdon p275) or 1896 (Meads), of which the latter is preferable since it is supported by a nearly contemporary source (KD/S 1899).
 Subsequent work has included the rebuilding of the porch in 1950 (Langdon ibid) and more recently the re-ordering of the chancel.